suhajda3/serverless-business-card/README.md

 You can add a photo to your business card.
 Upload your photo to the [S3 bucket](https://s3.console.aws.amazon.com/s3/home) you specified earlier.
 Be sure to name your photo `avatar.jpeg`.

-### Create a custom Domain

-For a more friendly URL, you can redirect your own subdomain to the Lambda Function URL with a CNAME record.
-You can also use a [free-for.life domain](https://free-for.life/#/?id=domains) for this purpose. e.g.: [misi.is-a.dev](https://misi.is-a.dev)

 ### Program an NFC chip with your Function URL

-Purchase an NFC sticker for a few bucks and program your Lambda Function URL to it, then stick it on any of your current cards.
+Purchase an [NFC sticker](https://www.amazon.com/s?k=NFC+stickers) for a few bucks and program your Lambda Function URL to it, then stick it on any of your current cards.
 You can program the NFC sticker with [NFC Tools](https://www.wakdev.com/en/apps.html).

 ## Advanced Installation